thesarcasm/wdim351-curriculum/week_01/README.md

 ## Your paragraph here:

-In this video "So you want to be  a Font-end engineer" primarily discusses about the difference between designers, hackers, developers and engineers.
-David Mosher, designer turned developer, defines developers as one who uses best practices but does not understand what is fully underneath.
-Then he defines engineers as one who uses the best practices and understand fully why they use those practices.
-They are the ones that can solve problems.
+In this video "So you want to be  a Font-end engineer" David Mosher primarily discusses the difference between designers, hackers, developers and engineers.
+He states that a developers is one who uses the best practices but does not understand what is fully underneath.
+Then he defines engineers as one who uses the best practices while understanding why he uses those practices.
+Engineers are basically the ones that can solve problems.

 Mosher also gives a lesson plan in which he explains and describes the three key points in what a front end engineer should know.
 The first one is being able to understand web browsers.
-He states that browers are the most volatile programming environment the world has known.
-The second is knowing engineers toolbox.
-The third knowing the best practice.
-A front end engineer should not use CSS resets but rather use normalize.css.
+He proclaims that browers are the most volatile programming environment the world has known.
+The second is knowing the engineers toolbox.
+The third knowing the best practices for having the best solutions.
+One example being that a front end engineer should not use CSS resets but rather use normalize.css.